run-x/opta-docs/content/en/Installation/_index.md

 VERSION=0.x /bin/bash -c "$(curl -fsSL https://docs.opta.dev/install.sh)"
 ```

-## Run Opta in a Docker Container via opta.sh script
+## Run Opta in a Docker Container via opta.sh script (Pre-release)

+We are now offering a pre-release version for running opta via a docker container with alpha support. __Please do not use this for production workloads currently.__

 If you prefer to install Opta and its dependencies (terraform, kubectl, gcp sdk, aws cli) in a docker container then you can
 download the `opta.sh` script that runs Opta inside a docker container.
 With this approach you can be assured that the correct